 The Snooty French

 There remains a stereotype of the “snooty” French person, but I kind of doubt that this stereotype was ever true and it certainly is not now.
-In a total of probably eight months that we’ve spent in France, we have run into one – count ’em: one – snarky French person, a waiter who “didn’t understand” when I ordered the salad special of the day.
+In the total of 14-16 months that we’ve spent in France, we have run into one – count ’em: one – snarky French person, a waiter who “didn’t understand” when I ordered the salad special of the day.
 Follow the polite rules and you will have no problem.
 Learn a few phrases – Bonjour, au revoir, s’il vous plait, de rien, merci – and you are unlikely to have any problems.
 We have found the French to be warm and friendly.
 You will, too.

 I have a problem

 If you do, indeed, have a problem that someone can help you solve, you always start the conversation with: “Bonjour (Monsieur or Madam or Mademoiselle).
 J’ai un problem.”
-(That’s pronounced Jhay an problem (kind of a soft ‘j’).
+(That’s pronounced Jhay an problem – kind of a soft ‘j’).
 We have heard and seen that French people really want to help solve a problem, and this phrase seems to trigger that urge in them.
 We ran into a problem once (a credit card left the day before in a café in a museum) and I started the explanation with “Bonjour, monsieur.
 J’ai un problem.”
 By the time we retrieved our credit card, half a dozen people had gotten involved, and all wanted to help, and all were happy when the card was found and returned to us.

 The first couple trips I made to Paris I enjoyed myself less than I could have, because I was always worried about the next meal, which would, of course, be the meal at which I made an utter fool of myself or spent the entire food budget of the vacation.
 About the third trip, I realized that, even in fancy restaurants, I wasn’t going to be singled out and embarrassed.
 I relaxed and everything became better.